cocos/cocos-docs/en/getting-started/first-game/index.md

 In this section, we will introduce you to some of the 3D features in Cocos Creator, and how to use them to make a simple but complete platform jump game.

 The following tutorial shows a mini-game named "Mind Your Step".
-This game tests the user's reflexes, choosing whether to jump one step or two steps according to the road.
+This game tests the user's reaction speed, choosing whether to jump one step or two steps according to the road.

 You can experience the finished form of the game at [here](https://gameall3d.github.io/MindYourStep_Tutorial/index.html).

 ## Add Player

-A manipulable character is always needed for most games.
+A controllable character is always needed for most games.
 Here we will make our main character in the game, Miss/Mr. Capsule.

-For the sake of production, let's review a little here how nodes are created within the editor.
+For the sake of convenience in production, let's review a little here how nodes are created within the editor.

 ![hierarchy.png](images/hierarchy.png)

-The**Hierarchy** panel will demonstrate all nodes in the scene, and you can create a new node right-clicking on the popup menu of the **Hierarchy** panel.
+The **Hierarchy** panel will demonstrate all nodes in the scene, and you can create a new node right-clicking on the popup menu of the **Hierarchy** panel.

 ### Create Player Node